tylercarpenter22/D-D-Character-Creator/README.md

 1. Clone the repository to your local machine using Git: git clone https://github.com/your-username/dnd-java-application.git

-2.Ensure that you have Java installed.
+2. Ensure that you have Java installed.

 3. Navigate to project directory: cd dnd-java-application